Hanabi Festival Dates, What to Expect & Attractions to Explore!

 2. Hokkaido Moerenuma Art Fireworks

-The Hokkaido Moerenuma Art Fireworks or, held on September 7th, is a highly anticipated event in Sapporo.
-Renowned for its stunning display of 20,000 fireworks, including its "art ball" fireworks accompanied with music, this festival attracts large crowds, local and tourists, and is often a sold-out show not to be missed!
+This year, the Hokkaido Moerenuma Art Fireworks will be held on 6 September 2025.
+A highly anticipated event in Sapporo, it is renowned for its stunning display of 20,000 fireworks, including its "art ball" fireworks accompanied with music.
+This festival attracts large crowds, local and tourists, and is often a sold-out show not to be missed!

 Getting There